Dan6erbond/Banhammer.py/README.md

 # Banhammer.py
 By [Mariavi](https://dan6erbond.github.io/mariavi)

 Banhammer.py is a framework that allows you to build your very own Banhammer! _Banhammer_ is the concept that got Mariavi started and pursues the goal of bringing subreddit moderation to your very own Discord server.
-The idea is to have a bot stream any and all moderatable items to Discord channels and allow users to then moderate the subreddit through a joint bot account using **Reactions**.
+By streaming any and all moderatable items to Discord channels and allowing users to then moderate the subreddit through a joint bot account using **Reactions**, there's no need to use Reddit's moderation interface anymore!

 ## Functionality
 🚧👷‍♂️Work in progress!